 The University of Oregon is dedicated to the principle of equal opportunity in education, research, and service.
-The UO Libraries reflects this commitment by ensuring that collections, services, and facilities are accessible to all users.
-For more help or accommodation, please contact a staff member in person at any service desk or by phone, e-mail, or chat.
+The UO Libraries reflects this commitment by striving to ensure that collections, services, and facilities are accessible to all users.
+For more help or accommodation, please contact a staff member in person at any service desk in any branch or by phone, e-mail, or chat.
 You can direct special accommodation requests not addressed below to Evey Lennon, associate vice provost for Central Services.

 Requesting Library Materials

 If you need help accessing UO Libraries' material, employees will retrieve physical material for you and deliver it to your preferred UO Libraries branch location or home address.
 Please note that home delivery is only available to current UO students and employees.
 See the Requesting at UO Libraries Research Guide for instructions.
 If you have questions about this service or need assistance, please contact Resource Sharing at 541-346-3055 or firstname.lastname@example.org.